rishavjha62/my-notes/inbox/2025-06-15_kubernetes-administrator.md

 1. Monitor Cluster Components: Kubernetes doesn't provide any monitoring feature however there are a number of open-source solution such as Metric Server, Prometheus, Elastic Stack, DataDog, dynatrace.

+Heapster enabled monitoring and analysis feature for kubernetes.
+However it is depricated and a slim down version was formed knows as Metric Server.